Henry Nott

 Henry Nott (1774–1844) was a British Protestant Christian missionary who lived and worked in Tahiti, in the Society Islands in Polynesia.

 Life

-Nott was one of the first missionaries sent out by the London Missionary Society, arriving in Tahiti aboard the mission ship “Duff” in 1797.
+Henry Nott was born in Bromsgrove, Worcestershire in 1774.
+He was one of the first missionaries sent out by the London Missionary Society, arriving in Tahiti aboard the mission ship Duff in 1797.
 He had been a bricklayer by trade and the mission did not prepare these missionaries well for their situation in Tahiti.
-The "Duff" took a year to return to England.
+The Duff took a year to return to England.
 Then, when it was loaded with supplies and returning to Tahiti, it was taken by a French ship, Britain and France being at war during the reign of Napoleon.